mikeobank/vanice/vanice.md

 Authoritative character definition: https://github.com/mikeobank/vanice-types/blob/main/lib/characters.json

+### Cryptographic schemes
+- 0: Ed25519 (crypto.subtle)
+- 1: ECDSA
+- 2: Schnorr

 ### Computation
 - Convert vanity name to primary name
-- Generate key pair (Schnorr)
+- Generate key pair
-- Encode public key to primary key using base 32 primary characters (the sign bit (0x02 or 0x03) is moved to the end)
+- Encode public key to primary key using base 32 primary characters
+  - Cryptographic scheme index is appended
+  - ECDSA: The sign bit (0x02 or 0x03) of the compressed public key is moved to the end
 - Check if primary key starts with primary name
 **When a match is found**:
 - SHA256 digest public key (hash)